LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 ~~a~~.
 Add many keys which describe rule of piecing together strings for every type of tool, armor and so on, into all language files as described before, then call each of them.
 In this way, every type of item gets an independent rule piecing together texts, instead of sharing a common one. **BUT:**

 `Stone Pickaxe` and `Stone Axe` have the same attributive word in English: `Stone`.
 But in Czech, there are two different prefixes: `Kamenný` and `Kamenná`, respectively before `krumpáč` (pickaxe) and `sekera` (axe).
 Also, `Chainmail Helmet` and `Iron Helmet` are both `Helmet` in English, but in German they are `Kettenhaube` and `Eisenhelm`.
-This solution cannot solve the problem of `Kettenhaube` and `Eisenhelm`.
+This solution cannot solve the problem of Czech, German and other similar languages.
 If you set a rule as `key.modid.text.rule.helmet` you will find no rule there matches both words in German.

-I do not understand why the same word `Helmet` turns into different words `haube` and `helm`, and `Stone` turns into `Kamenný` and `Kamenná` either.
-Maybe because of grammar genders, maybe because translators chose to make them more detailed, but this problem exists anyway.
+I do not understand why the same word `Helmet` turns into different words `haube` and `helm`, or why `Stone` turns into `Kamenný` and `Kamenná`.
+Maybe that is because of grammar genders, or because translators chose to make names more detailed, but this problem exists anyway, so it has to be dealed with.

 #### Solution

 a.
 From *LibVulpes*: Introduce a function to check if there is a specific kind of key existing.
-If true, use its value as the string to output, else you simply piece strings together and output
+If true, use its value as the of item name, else you simply piece strings together and output:

 ```java
 // Not completely true codes, only for demonstration